A Gentleman’s Game

 With travel comes adventure—and a blossoming romance that turns passionate.
 But even as Rosalind tastes pleasure for the first time, the end of the road beckons.
 After the Derby, she and Nathaniel must return to the old roles that entrap them.
 How can these two lovers ever build a life together?

-Story elements: Road trip, forced proximity, workplace romance, care for animals
+Story elements: Road trip, forced proximity, workplace romance, care for animals, hidden identity

 Content Notes